vacho/entities_data/README.md

 ```

 ### To do
-Port to OO programing
+* Port to OO programing.
-Test and develop for not node entities
+* Test and develop for not node entities.
-1-n relations
+* 1-n relations.
-n-1 relations
+* n-1 relations.
-1-1 relations
+* 1-1 relations.